Autumn leaves around Kamui-kotan

-It is located about 15 km west of the central of Asahikawa city.
+It is located about 15 km west of the center of Asahikawa city.

-There is steep cliffs along the river, and are a lot of strange rocks in the rapid flow.
+There are steep cliffs along the river, and a lot of strange rocks are in the rapid flow.

 Ishikari River flows through Asahikawa city in a basin, then flows to a wide plain with some cities including Sapporo.

 This gorge is in the mountain between the basin and the plain.

 "Kamui-kotan" means "living place of gods" in Ainu language.

 Therefore, here is a sacred place for the native Ainu.

 Some prehistoric remains has been found around the gorge, so it is thought that there were a village from long ago.

 In addition, the railway line between Asahikawa and Sapporo had run along this gorge and there was a station around Kamui-kotan.